ai-dock/base-image/README.md

 | WORKSPACE           | A volume path.
 Defaults to `/workspace/` |
 | RCLONE_*            | Rclone configuration - See [rclone documentation](https://rclone.org/docs/#config-file) |

+Environment variables can be specified by using any of the standard methods (`docker-compose.yaml`, `docker run -e...`).
+Additionally, environment variables can also be passed as parameters of `init.sh`.

+Passing environment variables to init.sh is usually unnecessary, but is useful for some cloud environments where the full `docker run` command cannot be specified.

+Example usage: `docker run -e STANDARD_VAR1="this value" -e STANDARD_VAR2="that value" init.sh EXTRA_VAR="other value"`

 ## Volumes